Portuguese invasion of the Banda Oriental (1811–1812): Armistice

 Marques de Sousa headed southeast to the Fortress of Santa Teresa, built by the Portuguese but long in the hands of the Spanish, along with 300 cavalrymen.
 The stronghold was guarded by 350 rebels and four artillery pieces.
 When Marques de Sousa and his men arrived on 5 September they discovered that the Oriental garrison had left, but not before they had burned the houses around the fortress, had placed mines and had expelled the civilian population.
 Marques de Sousa divided his men in small groups and sent them after the fleeing rebels.
 They captured several Orientais and hundreds of horses in the town of Rocha, in Castillos Lagoon and in Castillo Grande.

 Some time later the Pacifying Army reached Santa Teresa.
 It departed on 3 October, but before leaving Diogo de Sousa guarded the fortress with 225 or 250 men, equipped with seven cannons, two mortars and one howitzer.

+Further conflicts

+A second Portuguese invasion, from 1816 to 1820, resulted in the successful occupation of the Banda Oriental by the United Kingdom of Portugal, Brazil and the Algarves.
+From 1824 to 1828, the United Provinces and the recently independent Empire of Brazil fought for control of the region in the Cisplatine War, ultimately leading to the region gaining independence as the Oriental Republic of Uruguay.